-- 1. gambling products can be dangerous and can harm the people who use them, as well as those people's families and communities - 2. a public health approach must be used to prevent and minimise gambling harm - 3. poker machines are the greatest source of gambling-related harm in the ACT - 4. online gambling is emerging as an increasingly significant source of harm - 5. government action on gambling must be independent of industry bias; government action must prioritise the health and social wellbeing of people ahead of gambling industry interests and government revenue - 6. community organisations and political parties should not depend on gambling as a source of revenue - 7. gambling policy must consider equity and avoid concentrating gambling venues in disadvantaged areas - 8. gambling products should not be promoted to children - 9. gambling venues should be designed to reduce the risk of gambling harm - 10. overall, accessibility of gambling opportunities should be reduced, not increased.
+- 1. gambling products can be dangerous and can harm the people who use them, as well as those people's families and communities - 2. a public health approach must be used to prevent and minimise gambling harm - 3. poker machines are the greatest source of gambling-related harm in the ACT - 4. online gambling is an increasingly significant source of harm - 5. political donations from the gambling industry have a corrupting influence on democracy - 6. government action on gambling must be independent of industry bias; government action must prioritise the health and social wellbeing of people ahead of gambling industry interests and government revenue - 7. community organisations and political parties should not depend on gambling as a source of revenue - 8. gambling policy must consider equity and avoid compounding social disadvantage - 9. gambling venues should be designed to reduce the risk of gambling harm - 10. overall, accessibility of gambling opportunities should be reduced, not increased.

-- 1. evidence-driven reform to address the psychological design features of electronic gambling machines to make gambling activities less dangerous - 2. introduction of bet limits, mandatory pre-commitments and other measures to reduce the harm from electronic gaming machines - 3. reductions in access to cash in gambling venues - 4. reductions in the number of poker machines and the number of venues hosting poker machines in the ACT, and restrictions on the operating hours of poker machines - 5. improved monitoring of gambling venue compliance with codes of conduct and selfexclusion measures, and increased enforcement and size of fines for non-compliance - 6.
-ACT Government to advocate for national action to ban gambling advertisements and sponsorship during sports broadcasts and children's television viewing, and to ban ingame purchasing targeted at children - 7. bans on online betting promotions and inducements - 8. governments, clubs and community organisations to be supported to phase out their reliance on gambling revenue - 9. changes to electoral laws to prevent organisations that are the direct beneficiaries of gambling revenues from giving political donations
+- 1. introduction of bet limits, mandatory pre-commitments and other measures to reduce the harm from electronic gaming machines - 2. reductions in access to cash in gambling venues - 3. reductions in the number of poker machines and the number of venues hosting poker machines in the ACT, and restrictions on the operating hours of poker machines - 4. improved monitoring of gambling venue compliance with codes of conduct and self-exclusion measures, and increased enforcement and size of fines for non-compliance - 5. evidence-driven reform to address the psychological design features of electronic gambling machines to make gambling activities less dangerous - 6. the ACT Government to ban gambling advertisements and sponsorship, particularly during sports broadcasts and in media targeted at children, and advocate for national action

-- 10. adequate support and services for people and their families adversely affected by gambling.
+- 7. bans on online betting promotions and inducements, and strict regulation of online gambling providers - 8. governments, clubs and community organisations to be supported to phase out their reliance on gambling revenue - 9. changes to electoral laws to prevent organisations that are the direct beneficiaries of gambling revenues from giving political donations - 10. adequate support and services for people and their families adversely affected by gambling.
 These supports and services must not further stigmatise those experiencing gambling harm and must be delivered by appropriate organisations - 11. independent statutory oversight of gaming and racing - 12. policy evaluation and research into gambling to be commissioned and conducted free from industry influence, funded by government or statutory levies over a longer and more stable funding cycle - 13. researchers and service providers to have greater access to industry data sets and personnel of the ACT Gambling and Racing Commission, to facilitate greater harm reduction - 14. public health messaging to increase the ACT community's understanding of the risks of gambling harm.